-The World Affairs Council is devoted to educating members of our community on developments in global affairs.
-In our conflicted world, the development of a globally informed citizenry is more important than ever.
-As the city’s thought leaders in our field, we dedicate ourselves exclusively to creating a global community by delivering vital foreign affairs perspectives, especially for the students that will one day become our world’s leaders.
+The World Affairs Council of San Antonio is devoted to educating members of our community on issues of global importance.
+In our every-changing world, the development of a globally informed citizenry is more important than ever.
+As thought leaders in our field, we dedicate ourselves to creating a global community by delivering vital foreign affairs perspectives, especially for the students that will one day become our world’s leaders.

-A recipient of one of 25 scholarships to attend the WAC of America National Conference, the UIW student says “the exposure to prominent diplomats and leading global experts will further my education in international affairs as I prepare to apply to enter the Foreign Service.”
+A recipient of one of 25 scholarships to attend the World Affairs Councils of America National Conference, the UIW student says “the exposure to prominent diplomats and leading global experts will further my education in international affairs as I prepare to apply to enter the Foreign Service.”